 8. Personal tutoring

 Personal tutors are members of staff which first-year students may consult with regard to their studies.
 The list of personal tutors is available at the Departmental Office at the beginning of the winter semester.
-In the current academic year, personal tutors are the following members of staff: M.-Chr.
-Anastasiadi, A. Kalyva, N. Manitakis, K. Menouti, S. Paraschas, E. Tziafa.

 9. Disability Officer